 Read about some of our staff below, or better yet, come meet them at the Club!

-Bruce Goldstein has served as the General Manager of the East Potomac Park Tennis Center and the Director of Tennis at 3 local Country Clubs.
+Bruce Goldstein is our General Manager and also a lead tennis pro at PSTC.
+Bruce has served as the General Manager of the East Potomac Park Tennis Center and the Director of Tennis at 3 local Country Clubs.
 His experience includes 18 years in sales, including as Business Sales Manager for T-Mobile for Washington DC and Virginia and the Sales Director for Darwin Networks for Washington DC.

 In addition, Bruce is a certified Charter Member of the Professional Tennis Registry, certified by the USPTA, a former National Tester for Prince, and played professionally on the USTA/Penn Circuit.
 He trained with the pre-eminent trainer of coaches, Dennis Van der Meer and he has taught with the Van der Meer Traveling Clinic multiple times.

 As an instructor, Bruce is highly regarded as an expert in training players in technique and sound biomechanics through a unique understanding of both the game and people.
 He has managed one of the top junior programs in the entire country, taught thousands of people and coached hundreds of teams over the years, including the ladies and junior teams at PSTC in the 1980’s.